Hudscott: John I Lovering (died 1675)

 John I Lovering (died 1675) was a merchant of Weare Giffard.
 The Lovering family held at some time the north Devon manor of Bittadon.
 It is not clear how he came to reside at Hudscott; Andrews (1958) suggested that John I Lovering was a nephew of William Venner, and that at some time before his death in 1690 Venner had handed over the estate to Lovering.
 He married Dorcas Doddridge, sister and co-heiress of John Doddridge (1610-1666), MP, of Bremridge, Filleigh.
 She was the daughter of Pentecost Dodderidge (died c.
 1650) of Barnstaple, MP, by his wife Elizabeth Wescombe.
 Pentecost Dodderidge was the brother and heir of Sir John Dodderidge (1555-1628), a Judge of the King's Bench, who had purchased for his seat the estate of Bremridge, near South Molton.
 Bremridge survives today, but without the demolished wings of the grand Dodderidge mansion, but the arms of Dodderidge survive above the front door.
 The judge's magnificent effigy survives in the Lady Chapel of Exeter Cathedral.
-The Dodderidge family were important merchants and ship-owners in Barnstaple and their Elizabethan mansion survived until the early 20th century in Cross Street, Barnsatple, until it was demolished to make way for a new post office.
+The Dodderidge family were important merchants and ship-owners in Barnstaple and their Elizabethan mansion survived until the early 20th century in Cross Street, Barnstaple, until it was demolished to make way for a new post office.
 The oak panelling and chimneypiece of one room however was saved and now lines the walls of one of the rooms in the Barnstaple guildhall.
 The arms of Lovering impaling Dodderidge exist at Hudscott on an escutcheon within a scroll-work plaster overmantel in the hall.
 It was apparently Dorcas Dodderidge who was referred to in an 1871 text on the Great Ejection of 1662: